David D. Barrett: Post-war life

 Barrett left Mainland China in 1950 after the Communist Party seized control in the Chinese Civil War.
 One year later, he was falsely implicated as the leader of a conspiracy to have Antonio Riva and Ruichi Yamaguchi assassinate Mao Zedong with a mortar strike on Tiananmen Square during National Day celebrations.
-Although Riva, Yamaguchi, and many other expatriates were executed, in 1971 Premier Zhou Enlai admitted that the entire plot had been fabricated, apologized to Barrett, and invited him to visit the country again.
+Although Riva and Yamaguchi were executed and several other expatriates were imprisoned, in 1971 Premier Zhou Enlai explained that claiming his involvement had been a mistake, apologized to Barrett, and invited him to visit the country again.

 From 1950 to 1953, he served as the first Army attaché in Taiwan when the U.S. Embassy to the R.O.C. re-opened in the Taiwanese capital of Taipei, working along with Rear Admiral Harry B. Jarrett (Defense attaché) and Colonel LeRoy Heston (Air attaché).
 This was his last post before retiring from the U.S. Army.

 As a civilian, Barrett served as a professor at the University of Colorado.
 He was instrumental in establishing a modern Chinese language course there and lectured in the modern history of China and occasionally in Shakespearean studies.